|« PreviousNext »|

-Amazon EC2 instances created from a Public AMI use a public/private key pair, rather than a password, for signing in.
+Amazon EC2 instances created from a public AMI use a public/private key pair, rather than a password, for signing in.
 The public key is embedded in your instance.
 You use the private key to sign in securely without a password.
 After you create your own AMIs, you can choose other mechanisms to securely log in to your new instances.

-will be the name of the private key file associated with the pair (with a
+the name of the private key file associated with the pair (with a

-Click Create & Download your Key Pair.
+Click Download Key Pair.

 You're prompted to save the private key from the key pair to your system.